[ Printer Friendly Version ] [ Report Abuse ]

 Albus squirmed in his seat.
 "They do sort of have a point.
 It's a lot for N.E.W.T.S year."

 Rose shook her head at Bea.
 "If you're not going to listen to us, just do what you want.
 That's what Lucy does, and she'll probably amount to nothing."

 "We will all amount to nothing one day as the sands of time cover our tombs and we are forgotten in chaos of history," Lucy declared, unfazed.

 "Thank you.
 I stole it from a fortune cookie."

 "But I want your opinions."
 Bea picked up the parchment, clutching it tight.
 Perhaps she shouldn't have been pushing the idea so much but she couldn't backtrack now without seeming unsure of herself.
 "What if I wait until after seventh year?"

 "It's still very soon."
 Fred adjusted his seat to address Bea more directly.
 "Don't you want to explore your options?
 I'm applying for shadow positions in the Ministry, but also an apprenticeship in France.
 I don't think I'll get it, but you never know.
 I'm sure you could get hired for a lot of Charms work."

-"Running a shop requires more than just making the products for it."
+"Running a shop takes more than making the products for it."
 He was talking just fast enough so that Bea couldn't get another word in.
-"I think it's a great idea for when you're a little more experienced.
+"I think it's a great idea for when you're more experienced.
 I'm sure my dad would let you help him if you've got no place to go."